fdut/Greenv2/docs/Drupal-Cloud-Object-Storage.md

   - **cold** : this option should be used when few data reads occurred (actually less than 14% of total storage per month) especially for archives or backups.
   - **vault** : is a trade-off between standard and cold (more than 14% and less than 100% of total storage reads per month)
   - **flex** : this option should be used when the client do not know how its data are used, the costs are eventually capped if necessary

+Optional **perf** value means the usage of **IBM Aspera** to boost your data transfer.
+This is especially efficient on bad public network.

 YYYY : **cross-region**, **regional** determined the resiliency of the data, **cross-region** is at the regional failure level, **regional** is at the Availability Zone failure level.